UkoeHB/bevy_girk/USAGE.md

 **Replication**

 - Use [bevy_replicon_repair](https://github.com/UkoeHB/bevy_replicon_repair) to register replicated components.
-No components are registered by default.
+Only the `GameInitProgress` component is registered by default.
+Note that components must be registered in the same order in the game and client.
+This means you should always call `prepare_girk_game_app()` and `prepare_girk_client_app()` before your core app logic in your game/client factories (otherwise `GameInitProgress` may be registered out of order).
 - Include a [bevy_replicon](https://github.com/lifescapegame/bevy_replicon) `Replication` component in entities that should be replicated.

 **Visibility Control**